geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;elastic stress&rsquo;: A plugin in which the particle property tensor is defined as the total elastic stress a particle has accumulated.
 See the viscoelastic material model documentation for more detailed information.

 &lsquo;function&rsquo;: Implementation of a model in which the particle property is set by evaluating an explicit function at the initial position of each particle.
 The function is defined in the parameters in section &ldquo;Particles|Function&rdquo;.
-The format of these functions follows the syntax understood by the muparser library, see Section~\ref{sec:muparser-format}.
+The format of these functions follows the syntax understood by the muparser library, see {ref}`sec:run-aspect:parameters-overview:muparser-format`.

 &lsquo;grain size&rsquo;: A plugin in which the particle property is defined as the evolving grain size of a particle.
 See the grain_size material model documentation for more detailed information.